- 1 Purpose

 - The University has a campus wide cleaning contract with set standards and procedures in place to monitor performance.

 - All staff are responsible for reporting tripping hazards to Facilities Management or chemical spillages to USQ Safe.

 To enable the University to comply with the requirements of the Electricity Act the following points must be adhered to:

 - No electrical work is to be performed on University property for all activities other than Capital or Minor Works unless it has been authorised by the Supervisor (Maintenance) or for all Capital and Minor Works the Manager (Projects).
-On completion of the work the relevant Campus Services Officer must be advised and the relevant information supplied to enable schedules to be upgraded and the work inspected.
+On completion of the work the relevant Facilities Management Officer must be advised and the relevant information supplied to enable schedules to be upgraded and the work inspected.

 - Access to electrical cupboards and switchboards will be restricted and will be to authorised persons only.

 Minor Works refer to all new works, including those of a structural nature carried out to existing campus buildings and grounds and where appropriate to off-campus facilities owned or leased by the University, which are funded through the University's operating budget.
 Works include alterations, modifications, additions, deletions, upgrading of facilities, and demolition of existing facilities.
 Minor works may encompass one or all building related trades (carpentry, joinery, glazing etc) and service works (hydraulic, electrical, mechanical, communication and civil).